 After you find the goal(s) you want to pursue, find the audience you want to reach.
 For personal trainers, this will most likely be potential clients.
 However, do some research on the specific clients you wish to attract.
-Facebook for example, has an incredible audience tool that can help you find the perfect audience for your personal training business.
+Facebook, for example, has an incredible audience tool that can help you find the perfect audience for your personal training business.

 Once you have both your goal and target audience, you can start to focus on the content you want to publish.
 Make sure it is visually appealing and speaks directly to your audience.
 Additionally, having a consistent message is vital to your content strategy.
-There are many layers to the consistency of your content, which we will go into more detail later in the article.
+There are many layers to the consistency of your content, which we will go into more detail about later in the article.

 Doing these three things before starting your personal trainer marketing strategy is a great way to get a head start.
-However, there are countless other aspects of social media marketing that you should be doing.
+However, there are countless other aspects of the social media marketing that you should be doing.